It turns out beating the Patriots is bad for you now

 New England has won nine games this season.
 Six of the teams they’ve played over that stretch are sitting at .500 or better on the season.
 Three of those wins, over the Bears, Texans, and Chiefs, came against teams who are currently leading their division.
 The other three teams, the Dolphins, Vikings, and Colts, are all one win removed from either being in position to earn a Wild Card berth or being tied for a shot at a Wild Card berth.

-While the three teams the Patriots have lost to have a .333 winning percentage this season in games that didn’t involve New England.
+While the four teams the Patriots have lost to have a .385 winning percentage this season in games that didn’t involve New England.
 The nine teams they’ve beaten have a .577 winning percentage outside of games against Belichick’s team.

 That bodes well for the Patriots, a team with a 9-2 postseason record the past four years.
-New England has sharpened itself against the toughest competition on its schedule through 12 games.
-That’ll help over the final quarter of a schedule that includes road trips against the Dolphins (where the club has lost four of its last five games) and the Steelers (who currently lead the AFC North).
+New England has sharpened itself against the toughest competition on its schedule through 13 games.
+That didn’t help much in Miami, but it could be a boon for a matchup against a suddenly-desperate Steelers team in Week 15.

-2018 suggests the Patriots will win those games.
-And if they don’t, that might be the worst thing to happen to Miami or Pittsburgh’s postseason hopes.

 Loading comments...